qmk/qmk_firmware/docs/i2c_driver.md

 |`I2C1_TIMINGR_SCLH`  |`38U`  |
 |`I2C1_TIMINGR_SCLL`  |`129U` |

-## Functions :id=functions
+## Functions - high-level API :id=i2c-functions-high-level

+Users should prefer to stick with the high level API, since it is MCU-platform independant and build upon the low-level - and more platform specic - i2c api functions described below.

 ### `void i2c_init(void)`

-Initialize the I2C driver.
+Does the initial pin configuration and i2c-hardware initializiation.
 This function must be called only once, before any of the below functions can be called.

 This function is weakly defined, meaning it can be overridden if necessary for your particular use case: